This is the longest we believe a March Madness bracket has ever stayed perfect

 In 2017, we saw an incredible 39 games picked to start the tournament, a number we believe to be the highest recorded.

 Here's what happened the year of the perfect bracket.
 The relative predictability of the 2017 tournament led to an abnormally high number of perfect brackets surviving the first round.
 We tracked tens of millions of them, at six major online games, including the Capital One March Madness Bracket Challenge here at NCAA.com.

-Tracking six major games at NCAA.com, Bleacher Report, CBS, ESPN, Fox Sports and Yahoo!, one bracket remained perfect through 39 games before busting in the final matchup Saturday night, when Purdue beat Iowa State.
+At NCAA.com, Bleacher Report, CBS, ESPN, Fox Sports and Yahoo!, one bracket remained perfect through 39 games before busting in the final matchup on the third full night of action (Saturday night), when Purdue beat Iowa State.
 That's the longest known recorded and verified streak (that we could find) to open a tournament.

-Before this year, the longest perfect bracket streak we tracked was 36, according to Yahoo!
+Before 2017, the longest perfect bracket streak we had tracked was 36, according to Yahoo!
 Sports.
 In 2014, Brad Binder went 36-for-36 to start the tournament.

 MARCH MADNESS GEAR: Get NCAA tournament gear at NCAA Championship store

 So 39 is the record we're going with.
 With more than three decades of online and paper brackets to sift through — the current format has existed since 1985 — and with somewhere between an estimated 60 million to 100 million brackets filled out every year, we acknowledge there is a significant chance that someone, somewhere has done better.
 Determining an official record is made even more difficult by the fact that online games only recently have begun comprehensive record-keeping.